tomjoht/tomjoht.github.io/_posts/2023/2/2023-02-24-build-your-own-standing-desk.md

 It can be challenging to apply the rubber mat evenly on the board.
 I recommend that you use an Exacto knife (or utility blade) to even things out after putting it onto the board.
 Aesthetically, the shape of my rubber mat doesn't match the shape of my board, which makes it less visually pleasing to look at.
 There's plenty of room for improvement here.

 One final note.
 If you find that the plastic PVC is too slippery on the board, you can wrap the PVC pipe with duct tape.
 This will create more friction with the board, which might be desirable.
-I tried this for a while but then removed the tape, as it allows for smoother rolling.
+I tried this for a while but then removed the tape because the rollers were smoother without the tape, and I like the ability to jump-slide the board around a little.

 You're done.
 Enjoy your balance board.